 subjects research training certification.

 Per campus policy, all PIs are responsible for ensuring that study team members have completed the required human subjects research training.
 Beginning June 4th, study teams will be expected to use this activity before submitting any new applications or personnel changes.
 If the History tab for a submission indicates that a study team has not used the Record Human Subjects Training Snapshot activity, the study team will be asked to do so via a reviewer note during IRB administrative review or IRB pre-review.
-For information on how to check training certifications in ARROW, see Using the Record Human Subjects Training Snapshot Activity in ARROW.
+For information on how to check training certifications in ARROW, see [Link for document 23550 is unavailable at this time.].